 Despite growing evidence and studies, PRP is considered “experimental” by most insurance plans and most plans do not cover PRP therapy.
 Health Saving Accounts and Flexible Spending Accounts can be used towards the payment of the procedure.
 Our billing department can answer questions regarding cost.

-Boston Sports & Biologics specializes in minimally invasive procedures and orthobiologics, and is one of only a handful of clinics in New England that measures the platelet dose, monitor clinical outcomes using a database and Is accredited by the the American Institute of Ultrasound Medicine (AIUM) in diagnostic ultrasound and ultrasound guided procedures.
+Boston Sports & Biologics specializes in minimally invasive procedures and orthobiologics, and is one of only a handful of clinics in New England that measures the platelet dose, monitor clinical outcomes using a database and Is accredited by the American Institute of Ultrasound Medicine (AIUM) in diagnostic ultrasound and ultrasound guided procedures.
 AIUM ultrasound practice accreditation is a voluntary peer review

 process that allows practices to demonstrate that they meet or exceed nationally recognized standards in the performance and interpretation of diagnostic ultrasound examinations.